 - Parasite or de-worming medications

 The prognosis for dogs with anemia depends upon the availability of effective treatment for the underlying illness.
 Severe anemia in dogs can indicate a very serious or possibly fatal condition such as poisoning, cancer, or an autoimmune condition.
-If your pooch is showing any signs of anemia contact your veterinarian as soon as possible to book an examination.
+If your pooch is showing any signs of anemia contact your veterinarian as soon as possible.

 Preventing Anemia in Dogs